-The trust is that these figures were derived from a study of builds ranging from straight forward boxes to complex highly bepose properties and therefore some caution is needed before you can simply adopy these figures.
+The trust is that these figures were derived from a study of builds ranging from straight forward boxes to complex highly bespoke properties and therefore some caution is needed before you can simply adopy these figures.

 In terms of your personal requirements, a good way to work out your budget is to take a walk around the homes at our self-build show centre.
 Ask yourself, is this the type of house I want to live in and how would I personalise it to suit me and my family?
-Once you have figured out a size and style of home that suits, you can then adjust our guide figures to incorporate the personal feaurs and specification that you reuqire in your home.
+Once you have figured out a size and style of home that suits, you can then adjust our guide figures to incorporate the personal features and specification that you require in your home.

 Download our budget guide here

-Initially, the adjustment might take the form of adding a bit here and there to the costs we show because you want a more expensive bath or particular shelving system in your walk-in wardrobe.
+Initially, the adjustment might take the form of adding a bit here and there to the build costs materials we show because you want a more expensive bath or particular shelving system in your walk-in wardrobe.